camelinaction/camelinaction2/chapter16/jmx-client/README.md

 This example shows how to JMX clients can manage a remote Camel application running in another JVM.

+NOTE: Remote JMX management (via JMX) has been removed from Camel 3 as it is a potential security vulnerability.

 ### 16.5.1 - Accessing the Camel management API using Java

 To run the example you need to start the Camel application first using: